brittanyj33/FinTechBootCamp/README.md

     Due to the rise of mobile application banking and the increase of digital banks - Wealthsimple created Wealthsimple Cash.
 Which is essentially a debit card with a digital bank with features such as no monthly account fees, no low balance fees, and no foreign transaction fees (coming soon).
 The functionality is a chequings and savings account combined - therefore clients can move and use their money with no fees and also earn 0.9% interest on their funds.
 4. Wealthsimple Crypto

-    This brand new product - was only release in the few weeks - offers a simply way to invest in cryptocurriencies.
+    This brand new product - was only released in the past few weeks - offers a simply way to invest in cryptocurriencies.
 Currently they only offer buying and selling Bitcoin and Ethereum with $0 commission.

  **Landscape:**